 - Of course, part of the selling decision is knowing when NOT to sell, and I can say that when you have a chart like SPLK—a big base, and a huge breakout—you want to force yourself not to take profits early unless something really goes haywire (like the market falling apart).
 The first pullbacks after such moves, in fact, are usually buyable.
 So if you own some, hang on, and if you don’t, you could try to grab some shares on that first dip.

 - Another thing to look for is when a stock has respected a similar moving average for at least five or six weeks in a row, and then breaks it—such a scenario usually marks an intermediate-term top.
-A good example is Shopify (SHOP) earlier this year—notice how, from its breakout in January through early June, the stock never fell below its 25-day line.
+A good example was Shopify (SHOP) in the first half of 2017—notice how, from its breakout in January through early June, the stock never fell below its 25-day line.
 Then, when it finally broke it in June, it marked a change of character (though not necessarily a major top).
 Taking partial profits on such a break often makes sense; in SHOP’s case, the stock didn’t really get going for another two and a half months.

 - When I catch a really big, longer-term winner in a big, liquid growth stock, I will almost always hold a piece of it down to the 200-day moving average.
 Doing this with “glamour” stocks that really blow off can be tricky, but when you’re talking about, say, Facebook (FB) during the past few years, Baidu (BIDU) back in 2009-2011 or Alibaba (BABA) today, you’re usually better off giving the stock a lot of rope, as big winners can often trend for years.
 Remember, the big money is in the big swing.